 Raja Bahadur Pratap Singh died in 1873 leaving three sons: Kunwar Jagat Singh, Kunwar Shiam Singh and Kunwar Shiv Nath Singh.
-After His Death His Eldest Son Raja Jagat Singh Sahib Succeeded as the Raja of the Tajpur State and was given the personal title of Raja Bahadur.
+After His Death His Eldest Son Raja Jagat Singh Sahib Succeeded as the Raja of the Tajpur Estate and was given the personal title of Raja Bahadur.

-Raja Bahadur Pratap Singh Sahib’s eldest son Kunwar Jagat Singh Sahib succeeded as the Raja of the Tajpur State in 1873.
+Raja Bahadur Pratap Singh Sahib’s eldest son Kunwar Jagat Singh Sahib succeeded as the Raja of the Tajpur Estate in 1873.
 He obtained the personal distinction of the title of “Raja Bahadur” conveyed by the notification No: 2913 P of 23 December 1873 issued by Northbrook, The Viceroy and Governor General of India.
 A “Coat of Arms” dated 18 December 1880 was presented to Raja Bahadur Jagat Singh Sahib on behalf of the Queen Victoria and a Crest was assigned to the Tajpur State.
 The title of “Raja” was bestowed on all the successive heads of the family and was declared hereditary the Descendants of (Line – 1).

 Koer Jaggut Singh

 In recognition of the valuable services rendered to the Government during the mutiny 1857-58 by your late father, Raja Pratab Sing Bahadur, I hereby confer upon you the title of” Raja Bahadur,” as a personal distinction.